spring-guides/gs-managing-transactions/README.md

 The code has an autowired `JdbcTemplate`, a handy template class that does all the database interactions needed by the code below.

-You also have method `book` aimed at booking multiple people.
+You also have a `book` method aimed at booking multiple people.
 It loops through the list of people, and for each person, inserts them into the `BOOKINGS` table using the `JdbcTemplate`.
-This method is tagged with `@Transactional`, meaning that any failure causes the entire operation to rollback to its previous state, and then re-throw the original exception.
-That means that an entire batch of people will fail to be added to `BOOKINGS` if one person fails.
+This method is tagged with `@Transactional`, meaning that any failure causes the entire operation to roll back to its previous state, and to re-throw the original exception.
+This means that none of the people will be added to `BOOKINGS` if one person fails to be added.

 You also have a `findAllBookings` method to query the database.
 Each row fetched from the database is converted into a `String` and then assembled into a `List`.

 Build an application
 -----------------------
-As shown above, `JdbcTemplate` is autowired into `BookingService`, meaning you now need to define it in the `Application` code:

 `src/main/java/hello/Application.java`
 ```java
 package hello;